 There is a way to speak a payer’s language.
 You can get them to respond to your request and, yes, increase your rates if you know the tips and tricks to get them to work with you and kick start discussions.

 This is where payer contract negotiation expert Olga Khabinskay, MBA, comes in.
-On Thursday, October 7th at 1 pm ET, Olga will walk you step-by-step through how to build and deploy a successful payer contracting strategy.
+Olga will walk you step-by-step through how to build and deploy a successful payer contracting strategy.
 You’ll get proven communication scripts and even receive a guide to develop your practice’s own value proposition.
 Armed with these tools you’ll be able to engage payers and secure increased rates in less time and much more easily.

 - Create and implement your practice’s negotiation strategy